 COVID-19 Support for Carers

-For the latest advice on COVID-19 and alert tiers visit the COVID-19 Latest Advice web page.
+For the latest advice on COVID-19 and information about the roadmap, visit the COVID-19 Latest Advice web page.

 If you regularly support someone with every-day tasks that they are unable to do for themselves, you are a carer, even if you may never have recognised yourself as such.
 If you are a carer and are not paid, you may be entitled to Carer's Allowance.